To Avocado, With Love! Two Tasty Recipes that Will Win Your Heart

 I’m a late adopter of the avocado, but now that I have welcomed it into my life, I can’t get enough!
 What makes the avocado rank so high in my books?
 It’s tasty, good for you, makes you feel full and it’s an amazing portable baby and toddler food.

 If all of this information isn’t making you run to the market for an avocado, how about the fact that they taste good and have so many uses?
-A couple of my favourite recipes follow but first, a couple of tips on buying and preparing avocados.
+My all-time favourite avocado chicken salad recipe is at the end of the post, but here are some tips on choosing avocados first.

 avocados without stems